 How to prune fall-bearing raspberries for two crops

-If your backyard is limited in size and you only have the space for some small vegetable garden ideas, you can grow fall-bearing raspberries only and harvest a summer and a fall crop from your raspberries once they are well established.
+If your backyard is limited in size and you only have the space for some small vegetable garden ideas, you can grow fall-bearing raspberries only and harvest a late spring and a fall crop once they are well established.

 Like the idea of harvesting two crops from your raspberries?
-The RHS recommends cultivars 'Joan J', 'Autumn Treasure’ and Himbo Top’ as well suited to double cropping.
+The RHS recommends cultivars 'Joan J', 'Autumn Treasure', and 'Himbo Top’ as well-suited to double cropping.

 Sarah is a freelance journalist and editor writing for websites, national newspapers, and magazines.
-She’s spent most of her journalistic career specialising in homes and gardens and loves investigating the benefits, costs and practicalities of home improvement, both indoors and out, and it's no big surprise that she likes to put what she writes about into practice, so she's a serial house revamper.
+She’s spent most of her journalistic career specialising in homes and gardens and loves investigating the benefits, costs and practicalities of home improvement.
+It's no big surprise that she likes to put what she writes about into practice, and is a serial house revamper.

 Take part in the RSPB’s Big Garden Birdwatch 2023 to save our feathered friends